As an admin, you can configure advanced Gmail settings for your organization. For example, you can:

 - Edit—Use this control to change to the setting’s configuration.
 Available for locally applied settings only.

 - Disable or Enable—Use this control to turn a setting on or off.
-Turning a setting off doesn't impact the options you chose for it.
+Turning off a setting doesn't impact the options you configured.
 For example, you can temporarily turn off a setting if the results aren't as expected.
-You can then adjust the setting and turn it back on.
-You can also make a copy of a setting, turn it off it, adjust it, and then compare the different results.
+You can then change the setting and turn it back on.
+You can also make a copy of a setting, turn it off it, change it, and then compare the different results.
 Available for inherited and locally applied settings.

 - Delete—Use this control to turn off the setting and delete its configuration.
 To turn it back on, click Configure.
 For example, you might want to clear your blocked senders list and start over.
 Available for locally applied settings only.

-- Add Another—Use this control to add an additional configuration for a setting.
+- Add Another—Use this control to add more options for a setting.
 For example, you could add a rule to trigger an action when a certain condition is met.
 Available for inherited and locally applied settings.

-Certain settings above let you configure conditional actions.
-These include:
+Some settings let you configure conditional actions.
+These settings include:

 - Add more recipients—The message is also delivered to these recipients.

 - Add X-Gm-Original-To header, Add X-Gm-Spam header and X-Gm-Phishy header, and Add custom headers—Add custom message headers, which can be helpful.
-For example, if your mail is routed to a downstream server, you can configure that server to process messages based on the headers, say.
-Typically used to route spam-tagged messages to spam.
+For example, if your mail is routed to a downstream server, you can configure that server to process messages based on the headers.
+This is typically used to route spam-tagged messages to spam.

 - Bypass spam filter for this message—Messages that match the conditions of the setting and are identified as spam are delivered to the intended recipient.

-- Change envelope recipient—Alter where the message is delivered.
+- Change envelope recipient—Change where the message is delivered.
 When used with Add more recipients, it implements the Bcc feature.
-If not, it effectively forwards the message.
+If not, it forwards the message.

 - Change route—Change where the message is routed.
-For example, users with non-Gmail inboxes can have their messages routed to an on-premise Microsoft® Exchange server.
+For example, users with third-party email accounts can have their messages routed to an on-premise mail server.

-- Prepend custom subject—Alter the subject header to include prefix text.
+- Prepend custom subject—Change the Subject: header to include prefix text.

 - Reject message—The message isn't delivered.

-- Remove attachments from message—Attachments are removed before delivery to the intended recipient.
+- Remove attachments from message—Attachments are removed before the message is delivered to the intended recipient.

 - Require secure transport for onward delivery—Outbound messages require secure delivery.